kiradelmar/Bibliotek-for-alle/README.md

 pip install jupyter lab to get started with notebooks

+Notebooks in this repository can be opened and viewed using [nbviewer](https://nbviewer.jupyter.org) — just visit the site in a new tab & paste in the URL of the whole repository or the individual notebook you would like to open.

 ## Help

 If you need any assistance, feel free to contact me at kira.delmar@gmail.com